cynthia-coronado/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   -Node.js allows us to use JavaScript on the client and the server side.
+With Javascript we have access to npm and asynchronous code.
+   -Express helps building web apps using Node easier and quicker.
 1. Understand and explain the use of Middleware.
+   -Middleware is what we put in the middle of our requests to verify or handle errors.
+It can modify both req and res or it can stop the request and send that respose back.
+We can create our own middleware and use third party middlware as well.
 1. The basic principles of the REST architectural style.
+   -Representational State Transfer are the rules for making web services.
+Making changes using HTTP.
 1. Understand and explain the use of Express Routers.
+   -Express routers handle the requests from the client on specific endpoints.
 1. Describe tooling used to manually test the correctness of an API.
+   -We have many tools for testing API endpoints such as Postman, Insomnia and HTTPie(my favorite).
+These tools allow us to create a request to see how the client will recieve the data or error messages.